Indian Placement Program

+In 2016 through 2018, ten plaintiffs filed suit in the Navajo Nation Tribal Court, alleging they had been sexually abused while in the foster program, and the LDS Church did not adequately protect them.
+The cases were settled in 2018.

 History

 Precursors

 During the earliest days of the LDS Church in Utah, Mormons often raised Native American children in their homes.
 Leader Brigham Young advocated buying children held by Native Americans and Mexican traders as slaves (a legal practice in the Utah Territory prior to the American Civil War), freeing them from slavery, and encouraged Latter-day Saints to educate and acculturate the children as if they were their own.

 LDS theology suggests that the Native Americans have a special status.
-It held that Native Americans had two distinct phenotypes: "Nephites, light-skinned, 'righteous and civilized people;' and Lamanites, 'idle, savage and bloodthirsty,' for which they were 'cursed by God' with dark skin."
+It held that Book of Mormon people had two distinct phenotypes: Nephites, who initially "were a civil and a delightsome people;" and Lamanites, who were at times "wild, and ferocious, and a blood-thirsty people."
+In the Book of Mormon narrative, the Lamanites ultimately became the more righteous of the two groups as the Nephites fell into apostasy and were destroyed.
+The Book of Mormon insists that the Lamanites would survive the destruction of the Nephites and would, in turn, be "brought unto salvation", and be "[restored] again to the knowledge of the truth".

-The Indian Student Placement Program (ISPP) of the late 20th century developed from an informal placement in 1947 in Richfield, Utah, by the LDS Church.
+The Indian Student Placement Program (ISPP) of the mid-20th century developed from an informal placement in 1947 in Richfield, Utah, by the LDS Church.
 A 16-year-old Navajo teenager, Helen John, asked permission to stay in the city to go to school.
-As a result, Golden Buchanan and Miles Jensen organized an informal placement program under the direction of Spencer W. Kimball, who was the chairman of the church's Committee on Indian Relationships.
+As a result, Golden Buchanan and Miles Jensen organized an informal placement program under the direction of Spencer W. Kimball, who was raised in southeastern Arizona, was the chairman of the church's Committee on Indian Relationships.
 With her parents' permission, Helen was allowed to stay with the Buchanan family, whom she knew in Richfield.
 This arrangement was not an official program, but it was the basis for the Indian Placement Program that would later be established.
 The Buchanans agreed to take in other children as well, and that year three students were placed into the unofficial program.
 These arrangements continued, and by 1954 there were some 68 Native American students (mostly from the Navajo Nation) placed into foster homes in four different western states.

 The ISPP worked to instill Western notions of industry through the imposition of an ethno-religious identity.
 The Lamanite identity defined Indians as culturally and spiritually apostate Israelites destined for latter-day restoration through an internalized Protestant work ethic.
 Although some rejected this theological identity others found it a point of strength and empowerment as they attended schools and participated in specific ISPP efforts to develop Western leadership patterns among Native American participants.

-The ISPP was defined as an "educational opportunity", as opposed to foster care.
-Its objective was the "assimilation and 'whitening' of Indian children as a divine imperative outlined in the Book of Mormon."
-The church members believed that, "by educating and assimilating Indian children into Mormon culture and religion they could be 'lightened,' thereby breaking their Lamanite (or dark-skinned) 'curse' and restoring the prophecy of their redemption."
-In 2013, the LDS Church officially renounced this folk belief.